jimporter/mopack/doc/reference/packages.md

   `export` section.

 `usage` <span class="subtitle">*optional, default: from builder*</span>
-: The [usage](usage.md) to use when, well, using this package.
+: The [usage](usage.md) to use when using this package.
 Some builders require this to be set, but others provide a default usage specification; the dependency can also define the usage in its `export` section.

 ### git